eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

 # Nearest Stars

+Since Gliese 581 is not on the network, we need to find the star closest to it.
+This function returns all stars within a given radius of a position:

 ```lisp
 (defun find-stars-within-radius (db pos radius)
   "Given an HYG database, a position in Cartesian coordinates, and a radius in